splunk/splunk-operator/docs/AppFramework.md

 6. Apply the Custom Resource specification: `kubectl apply -f SearchHeadCluster.yaml`

-The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the deployer instance for local use.
-A Pod reset is triggered on the deployer to install any new or modified apps.
-The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.
+The App Framework detects the Splunk app or add-on archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the Deployer instance for local use.

-The apps in the `searchApps` and `machineLearningApps` folders are deployed to the deployer for use on the search head cluster.
-The deployer is responsible for deploying those apps to the search heads.
-The Splunk Search Head restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.
+The apps in the `searchApps` and `machineLearningApps` folders are deployed to the Deployer for use on the clustered search heads.
+The Deployer is responsible for deploying those apps to the search heads.
+The Splunk search head restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

+The App Framework calculates a checksum for each app or add-on archive file in the App Source location.
+The app name and checksum is recorded in the CR, and used to compare the deployed apps to the app archive files in the App Source location.
+The App Framework will scan for changes to the App Source folders using the polling interval, and deploy any updated apps to the instance.

+For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).